Sammi (TV series): Development

 Sammi was developed by Hum TV's senior producer Momina Duraid of MD Productions, and the CEO of the channel Sultana Siddiqui.
 In late 2016, the channel announced that it will be bringing a TV series similar to Udaari which would be made on noble cause.
-The senior developer Sultana Siddiqui announced that Sammi was made to address social issues, commenting on its storyline Siddiqui states "It showed the dark but real side of our society ......
-Staying away from glamour we have tried to present a story that needs our attention" commenting on the same topic, Duraid comments "Entertainment with a purpose is what we need to educate the masses".
-The channel hired the award-winning director Saife Hassan to direct the series.The Story of the series was Written by Noor-ul-Huda Shah Story of serial is written by Noor-ul-Huda Shah, speaking about her screenplay Shah says "It’s an inspiration from my initial works such as Jungle and Marvi."
-Further more on the series press conference, she states that "My message is for those brothers who consider their sisters as their property and deprived them of their basic rights".
+Siddiqui announced that Sammi was made to address social issues, commenting on its storyline Siddiqui states, "It showed the dark but real side of our society ......
+Staying away from glamour we have tried to present a story that needs our attention".
+Commenting on the same, Duraid comments, "Entertainment with a purpose is what we need to educate the masses".
+The channel hired the award-winning director Saife Hassan to direct the series.
+The story of the series was written by Noorul Huda Shah, and speaking about her screenplay Shah stated, "It’s an inspiration from my initial works such as Jungle and Marvi."
+Further more on the series press conference, she states, "My message is for those brothers who consider their sisters as their property and deprived them of their basic rights".

 Song composition is done by Sahir Ali Bagga who previously composed Sajna ve Sajna for channel's 2016 series Udaari. while background music is given by MAD Music.
 Zaheer Abbas and vocalist Zeb Bangash were finalised to perform the soundtrack.
-For Bangash, it marks her return to Hum TV after she sang Yar-e-Maan from the 2015 series Diyar-e-Dil.
+For Bangash, it marks her return to the channel after she sang Yar-e-Maan from the 2015 series Diyar-e-Dil.